SECTION 1. Chapter 94C of the General Laws is hereby amended by striking section 47.

 (3)is granted immunity in exchange for testifying or otherwise assisting a law enforcement investigation or prosecution; or

-A waiver may be granted only if the property is shown by clear and convincing evidence to be otherwise subject to forfeiture.
+provided, however, that such waiver may be granted only if the property is shown by clear and convincing evidence to be otherwise subject to forfeiture.
 Notwithstanding a motion for a waiver, the property shall remain subject to claims by innocent owners, creditors and other third parties pursuant to this section.

 (d) (1) A district attorney or the attorney general may petition the superior court in the name of the commonwealth, following a conviction, at which time a hearing may be held wherein the court may order the forfeiture of substitute property owned by the defendant up to the value of unreachable property that is beyond the court’s jurisdiction or cannot be located through due diligence, but only if the commonwealth proves by a preponderance of the evidence that the defendant intentionally transferred, sold, or deposited property with a third party to avoid the court’s jurisdiction.